sloria/old-site/_posts/2013-05-09-python-best-practice-patterns-by-vladimir-keleshev-notes.md

 **NOTE**: Some of the code examples have been has been modified from the original presentation based on readers' feedback (see edits above).

+**NOTE**: As Keleshev points out in the video, the code examples are written for **Python 3**, so all classes are new-style, even if they do not explicitly subclass from `object`.

 ## Composed method

 - Divide program into methods that perform one task